-In addition to the corporate performance goals described above, our Chief Executive Officer evaluated the individual performance of each of Mr. Ruffo and Dr. Monahan and recommended a level of achievement to the Compensation Committee.
+In addition to the corporate performance goals described above, Dr. Walker, who was serving as our Chief Executive Officer in 2022, evaluated the individual performance of each of Mr. Ruffo and Dr. Manion, and together with Dr. Manion evaluated the individual performance of each of Dr. Monahan and Dr. Cawkwell, and recommended a level of achievement to the Compensation Committee.
 The individual goals focused on contributions toward our corporate objectives as well as the personal qualities necessary to effectively manage a team, solve problems and drive our business forward.
-The Chief Executive Officer recommended full credit for these individual objectives, which the Compensation Committee approved.
+Dr. Walker and Dr. Manion, as applicable, recommended full credit for these individual objectives, which the Compensation Committee approved.

-Applying the corporate and individual funding factor weightings, the Compensation Committee approved the following bonus payouts for 2021:
+Applying the corporate and individual funding factor weightings, the Compensation Committee approved the following bonus payouts for 2022: